-SECTION 5.(a) Definition. - For purposes of this section, "coronavirus emergency" means the period from March 10, 2020, through August 1, 2020.
+SECTION 5.(a) Definition. - For purposes of this section, "Coronavirus emergency" means the period from March 10, 2020, through the date the Governor signs an Executive Order rescinding Executive Order 116, a Declaration of a State of Emergency to Coordinate Response and Protective Actions to Prevent the Spread of COVID-19.

-SECTION 5.(b) Extend Validity of Credentials. - Notwithstanding any provision of law to the contrary, the Commissioner of Motor Vehicles is authorized to extend for a period of up to six months the validity of any license, permit, registration, or other credential issued by the Division of Motor Vehicles under Chapter 20 of the General Statutes that expires during the Coronavirus emergency.
+SECTION 5.(b) Extend validity of credentials. - Notwithstanding any provision of law to the contrary, the Commissioner of Motor Vehicles is authorized to extend for a period of up to six months the validity of any license, permit, registration, or other credential issued by the Division of Motor Vehicles under Chapter 20 of the General Statutes that expires during the Coronavirus emergency.
 Any credential extended under this subsection shall expire on the date designated by the Division of Motor Vehicles up to six months from the date it otherwise expired as prescribed by law prior to this act.

-SECTION 5.(c) Waive Penalties. - The Division of Motor Vehicles shall waive any fines, fees, or penalties associated with failing to renew a license, permit, registration, or other credential during the period of time the credential is valid by extension under subsection (b) of this section.
+SECTION 5.(c) Waive penalties. - The Division of Motor Vehicles shall waive any fines, fees, or penalties associated with failing to renew a license, permit, registration, or other credential during the period of time the credential is valid by extension under subsection (b) of this section.

-SECTION 5.(d) Motor Vehicle Taxes. - Notwithstanding any provision of law to the contrary, due dates for motor vehicle taxes that are tied to registration expiration under Article 22A of Chapter 105 of the General Statutes shall be extended to correspond with extended expiration dates designated by the Division of Motor Vehicles under subsection (b) of this section.
+SECTION 5.(d) Motor vehicle taxes. - Notwithstanding any provision of law to the contrary, due dates for motor vehicle taxes that are tied to registration expiration under Article 22A of Chapter 105 of the General Statutes shall be extended to correspond with extended expiration dates designated by the Division of Motor Vehicles under subsection (b) of this section.

-SECTION 5.(e) Financial Responsibility. - Nothing in this section waives a vehicle owner's duty to maintain continuous financial responsibility as required by Article 9A and Article 13 of Chapter 20 of the General Statutes.
+SECTION 5.(e) Financial responsibility. - Nothing in this section waives a vehicle owner's duty to maintain continuous financial responsibility as required by Article 9A and Article 13 of Chapter 20 of the General Statutes.

-SECTION 5.(f) Validity by Extension a Defense. - A person may not be convicted or found responsible for any offense resulting from failure to renew a license, permit, registration, or other credential issued by the Division of Motor Vehicles if, when tried for that offense, the person shows that the offense occurred during the period of time the credential is valid by extension under subsection (b) of this section.
+SECTION 5.(f) Validity by extension a defense. - A person may not be convicted or found responsible for any offense resulting from failure to renew a license, permit, registration, or other credential issued by the Division of Motor Vehicles if, when tried for that offense, the person shows that the offense occurred during the period of time the credential is valid by extension under subsection (b) of this section.